Delaware–Maryland–Pennsylvania Tri-State Point

 The Delaware–Maryland–Pennsylvania Tri-State Point is the meeting of the northwestern corner of Delaware, the northeastern corner of Maryland, and the southern edge of Pennsylvania.
 A wooden marker was placed in 1765, by Charles Mason and Jeremiah Dixon, and was replaced with a stone marker in 1849.
+The tripoint site contributes to the Delaware Boundary Markers historic district, listed on the National Register of Historic Places in 1975.
 A trail to the marker was made in 2014–2015.

 History

 Mason and Dixon placed a wooden marker on the tri-point on June 6, 1765.
 It was replaced in 1849 by a stone marker.
 At one point, the marker went missing, so Lt.
-Col. Graham, of the U.S. Corps of Topographical Engineers, was sent out to replace it.
+Col. James Duncan Graham, of the U.S. Corps of Topographical Engineers, was sent out to replace it.
 He located the marker, but replaced it in the wrong location.
 In 1892, W.C.
 Hodgkins was sent to resurvey the area, and he fixed the location of the marker.
+He also set the Arc Corner Monument, part of the resolution of the Delaware Wedge.

-Tri-State Marker Trail
+Tri-State Trail

-The marker was hard to access, as it was on private land, so in December 2011, Pennsylvania bought the land on the Pennsylvania side of the marker, while the Delaware and Maryland sides remained as private lands.
+The marker was hard to access, as it was on private land.
+In December 2011, Pennsylvania bought the land on the Pennsylvania side of the marker, while the Delaware and Maryland sides remained as private lands.
 A plan for a four mile trail to the marker, the Tri-State Trail, progressed in 2012 and 2013.
 The Northern Trail, or Phase 1, was finished in 2014, and the Southern Trail, or Phase 2, was finished in 2015.